Mantic Ritual: Origin (2004–2007)

-Executioner, Departure of Dan Wetmore (2008–2009)
+Executioner, departure of Dan Wetmore (2008–2009)

 Citing legal reasons, the band chose to abandon the name Meltdown.
 This was also done to avoid confusion with other bands currently using the name.
 The band renamed themselves Mantic Ritual and moved back to their hometown of Pittsburgh, participating in national tours with bands including Rotting Christ and Destruction.

 The band then recorded their debut album, Executioner, with famed metal producer Andy Classen (Dew-Scented, Rotting Christ) at Stage-one Studios in Borgentreich, Germany.
 It was released in Europe on February 27, 2009 and in the US on March 10, 2009.

 On September 15, 2009, six months after the US release of Executioner, Mantic Ritual announced through their MySpace that guitarist/vocalist Dan Wetmore was leaving the band to pursue photography.
 Wetmore said that although he enjoyed playing with the band and writing music, he could not see himself spending life on the road.
-In the same announcement, Mantic Ritual also stated that Grave Desire frontman Dave Watson, a good friend of the band, was to fill in for Dan as a temporary replacement for the September/October 2009 shows.
+In the same announcement, Mantic Ritual also stated that Grave Desire frontman Dave Watson, a good friend of the band, was to fill in for Wetmore as a temporary replacement for the September/October 2009 shows.
 Within a few weeks, Watson was asked to be the permanent guitarist/vocalist for Mantic Ritual, and soon played full-time with the band.